From 'Who Are You?' to 'What Do You Need to Do?'

 MOVE 03

-Homepage as discovery surface
+Homepage as a discovery surface

 JTBD toggle, quick links, tagged task cards, and a guided "Start Your Journey" path for users who don't know where to begin.